sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Cost:** 1,000 credits

 A cyberlink allows you to bypass all conventional forms of input in terms of direct mental interface with any connected device.
 Cyberlink cables are typically only about a foot long, requiring you to hold the item you are interfacing with or touch it.
 If the item is a weapon, you count as proficient with it, even if you normally would not be.
-At the Narratorís discretion, you may gain additional benefits if you also have an augmented reality system.
+At the Narrator√≠s discretion, you may gain additional benefits if you also have an augmented reality system.

 **Hacking*.*** If the implant is hacked, you suffer 2d8 lightning damage and are slowed for 1d6 rounds.